w3f/polkadot-wiki/docs/learn/how-to/create-proxy-account.md

   * Non-transfer - this proxy type will allow any type of transaction except for balance transfers.

-  * Governance - proxies of this type can make transactions related to governance (Democracy pallet, Treasury pallet, etc).
+  * Governance - proxies of this type can make transactions related to governance (ConvictionVoting pallet, Treasury pallet, etc).

   * Staking - these proxies allow staking-related transactions.
 Not to be confused with the soon-to-be-deprecated _controller_ accounts, which are needed for certain transactions.
 Staking proxies are meant to allow you to access your stash account less frequently.

 For more proxy types, visit the [Proxy Types](../learn-proxies.md#proxy-types) article.

-See more in-depth info about proxy types [in this article](../learn-proxies.md).
+See more in-depth info about proxies [in this article](../learn-proxies.md).

 !!! warning "ATTENTION"